Emmanuel-Nti/patterns_in_the_use_of_taxis_in_chicago/README.md

-# Patterns in the useo of Taxis in Chicago
+# Patterns in the use of Taxis in Chicago